JoaoUF/JoaoUF/README.md

 ## What I'm working on

-Currently building healthcare interoperability solutions with blockchain and FHIR standards.
-Architecting microservices with Django, Celery, RabbitMQ, and Redis on AWS with Terraform.
+Currently building **NeuraConnect** — an AI-driven social network with real-time messaging, blockchain-based trust signals, and an AI recommendation engine serving 1K+ concurrent users.

 ## Tools I use